 It is important that cities preparing to bid make links with designated cities in the network.

 Edinburgh City of Literature was the founding city of the network and the first City of Literature recognised by UNESCO.
 Our insight has been instrumental in helping other cities to make successful applications to our network.
 Talk to us!

-What it means to be a city of literature
+What it means to be a City of Literature

 Being a UNESCO City of Literature means we are active, passionate and creative in our approach.
 We are committed to nurturing and supporting our artform, to collaborating internationally by sharing best practice, to supporting freedom of speech and delivering projects which ensure literature reaches as wide and diverse an audience as possible, locally and internationally.
 Our work takes place within the wider framework of the Creative City Network mission statement.

-Before you apply, prepare to be dedicated.
+Before you apply, please prepare to be dedicated.